jacobcassidy/wordpress-config-files/README.md

 2. Replace the `@wordpress/eslint-plugin` package with the one from gutenberg-eslint-v9 (update the package.json version to match the most recent version before committing it)
 3. Reload VSCode window
 4. Run `npx eslint .` to confirm it's working.

+> [!NOTE]
+> When adding a npm package, non-official changes to `@wordpress/eslint-plugin` and `@wordpress/scripts` may be overwritten.
+This is what the patch files are for.

 ## Steps for creating a new patch